Drink Up! When to Water Your Vegetable Garden

 So, what is “one inch of water” per week?
 First, an inch of water is defined as a one-inch deep layer of water over the entire soil surface that needs watering.

-To measure one inch of water, you can either purchase an inexpensive rain gauge or try this DIY trick: Place 4 or 5 small containers (straight-sided) around the garden while the water during the rainfall.
+To measure one inch of water, you can either purchase an inexpensive rain gauge or try this DIY trick: Place 4 or 5 small containers (straight-sided) around the garden while the water is flowing during the rainfall.
 A tuna can is a good container to use.
 Mark 1 inch up from the bottom of the can.
 When 1 inch of water from rain or irrigation collects in the containers, that indicates that 1 inch of water was applied to the garden.

 Again, don’t just rely on the “one-inch” guideline.
 If the soil is dry an inch beneath the surface, your garden probably needs watering.
 We also find it helpful to keep the following watering formula in mind: 1 inch of water per 1 square foot = 0.62 gallons.